-Built in 1967, by Jakobson Shipyard of Oyster Bay, New York in (hull #434) for as the Town Point for the Curtis Bay Towing Company of Baltimore, Maryland.
-An affiliate of the Moran Towing Corporation of New York, New York.
+Built in 1968, by Jakobson Shipyard Incorporated of Oyster Bay, New York (hull #434) as the Town Point for the Curtis Bay Towing Company of Baltimore, Maryland.
+A subsidiary of the Moran Towing Corporation of New York, New York.

 In September of 1999, the Town Point underwent a conversion at the Hendry Corporation Shipyard of Tampa, Florida.
 Original design work on Moran's conversions was performed by naval architect Paul Gow.

-The redesgined tugs were dubbed the MORtrac class tugs.
-The Town Point was the fifth MORtrac conversion, and the sixth tractor tug to enter service for the Moran Towing Corporation.
+The Town Point was the second MORtrac conversion, and the second tractor tug to enter service for the Moran Towing Corporation.

 The replacement of the existing propulsion machinery left enough space to install a diesel driven 3,000 Gallon Per Minute fire pump.
 That was connected to a forward and aft fitted 1.500 Gallon Per Minute water/foam monitor.

 Her electrical service is provided by two 36kW generator sets.
 As well as a third 30kW generator set.
 The tug's capacities are 48,343 gallons of fuel.